 Finally, with the prevalence of as-a-service, such a review would not be out of place to factor in the uptime of software titles.
 Remember, if you don’t push for compensation at the point of contract renewal, any potential demands for remuneration for loss of service/downtime won’t have a legal leg to stand on.

 How is your organization optimizing the software support and maintenance renewal process?
+And has it adopted guidance from ITIL 4’s ITAM practice yet?
 Please let me know in the comments.